Skip to footer content

 Settings.setLogPath(Paths.get("C:/tmp/IronPdfEngine.log"));

-Render HTML as PDF: Create a PdfDocument
+// Render the HTML file as a PDF

 PdfDocument myPdf = PdfDocument.renderHtmlFileAsPdf("wordHTML.html");